massexchange/MXEngineering/4C Integration.md

 * Orders can be partially filled, ie an order for 10 can match against an order for 5, and the remainder will stay in the market.
 The order can be matched against by orders that enter the market in the future, and maintain their priority in terms of submission time.
 All-or-none orders (orders that do not allow partial fills) currently are not supported, but will be in the future.

+* Orders may be deactivated (canceled) after submission, but only if they have not matched.
+Orders that have partially matched may have their unmatched part deactivated, but not the matched part.

 * Orders can be matched for assets running, at the earliest, tomorrow.
 Today's assets cannot be matched against; processing time is required to traffic matches.
 Sellers can configure a longer trafficking window if one day is not adequate.
 Once an order can no longer be matched against, it is expired and automatically remoed from the market.